Welcome to Year 2 Summer Term

 Curriculum

-In Maths, we will practise our arithmetic skills and learn about money, multiplication and division, length and height, mass, capactiy and temperature.
+In Maths, we will practise our arithmetic skills and learn about fractions, time, problem solving and efficient methods, position and direction and statistics.
 Children also have access to Times Table Rock Stars to practise their multiplication skills and are encouraged to practise our half termly KIRFs (Key Instant Recall of Facts).
-This term we are learning the 2X table including counting in 2s and learning multiplication and division facts, as well as learning doubles and halves of numbers to 20.
+This term we are learning all the number bonds within 20 and the 3X table including counting in 3s and learning multiplication and division facts.

 Reading